kertox662/jamhacks6-workshop-reference/intro-docker/README.md

 Status: Downloaded newer image for hello-world:latest
 ```

 What's happening is that Docker is looking for the image `hello-world`.
 Assuming we have a new installation of Docker, such an image doesn't exist.
 It will then try to look for such an image in some repository, in this case DockerHub.
 It downloads the files for the image and then runs a container from that image.
+Another way to download an image is using `docker pull`, which we'll see later.

 We will be using `docker run` quite a bit today and trying out various configurations with it.